 “permission to fight is given only to those who have been oppressed” (22:39).

 it is therefore important that actions against terrorists should not be capable of being construed as attacks against Islam as a religion.
-Although Islamic terrorism in the West feeds anti-Muslim feeling, it is important to use language which condemns their crimes and avoids demonising the religion as a whole.
+It is important to use language which condemns their crimes and avoids demonising all Muslims.

 This is a current page, updated since publication of Patterns of Power Edition 3a.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/733b.htm